bakku/easyalert/README.md

 Run `make init` to initialize you local docker environment.
 Afterwards you can run `docker-compose up` to start the application.

+In case you make library changes or somehow need to rebuild your environment you can just execute `make reset` and again `make init` and you are back up.

+It also makes sense to run `make docker_clean` occasionally  which will delete all containers that were exited.

 ### Compiling

 After code changes you can stop the container and execute `make build` to build the executable in docker.
 Afterwards you can start the application again using `docker-compose up`.

 ### Running tests

-You can run tests by executing `docker-compose run app go test ./...`.
+You can run tests by executing `make test`.
 You should have the database set up as instructed previously.

 ### Applying migrations